zimolzak/sidm2022-notes/Readme.md

 view popups as synonymous with CDSS.
 Adam Wright metaphor: guardrails.

 **Differential diagnosis generators**.
 H R Warner, *Meth inf med* Iliad.
-Octo Barnet *Dxplain*. *INTERNIST*.
+Octo Barnett *Dxplain*. *INTERNIST*.
 Isabel too.
 First you have to put in the information.
 Then VisualDx.

-esr, hypona, ck, burn, red patches, disphagia, dyspnea.
-Common: siadh, hf, lung ca. Dermatomyositis.
+ESR, hypona, ck, burn, red patches, dysphagia, dyspnea.
+Common: SIADH, hf, lung ca. Dermatomyositis.
 One example, anecdote?
 It was the reason.
 (Counterpoint: what if you went open minded?)